gpt-engineer-org/gptengineer.app/README.md

 The GitHub organization gpt-engineer-org is created by the original gpt-engineer creator Anton Osika, where gpt-engineer community related projects are collected.

-The open source project gpt-engineer is governed by a board that consists of code contributors and is by default separate from gptengineer.app.
+The open source project gpt-engineer is governed by a board that consists of its code contributors and is by default separate from gptengineer.app.

 ## What's next